-Munich and Regensburg are home to several research libraries most relevant for conducting East and Southeast European Studies.
+Munich is home to several research libraries most relevant for conducting East and Southeast European Studies.
 Following institutions are close collaboration partners of the Graduate School.

 By clicking the respective link, you leave the content of the websites of Ludwig-Maximilians-Universität München.

 [Bavarian State Library – Department of Eastern Europe]

 With more than 10.5 million books, 59.000 current periodicals both printed and digital, around 130.000 manuscripts and various digital ressources and research data, the Bavarian State Library is one of the most important knowledge centers of the world.